wyattsweet/Data-Structures-and-Algorithms/README.md

 #### Dijkstra's Algorithm

-In its simplest form Dijkstra's Algorithnm is used to find the shortest path from one node in a graph to another.
+Used to find the shortest path from one node in a graph to another.

 **Steps**

 1. Mark the distance from the source node to every other node in the graph as infinity to signify those nodes have not yet been visited.
-*
 *